-If you're unable to fix the problem and you're going to contact Pepperl+Fuchs GmbH, we suggest providing (if possible) the Device Configuration files (\.cfg).
-Connect through VisoSetup and click the Save icon from the edit configuration window.
-Also note the exact Model, Serial Number and Order Number of the device.
+If you are unable to fix the problem and you are going to contact your Pepperl+Fuchs GmbH, we suggest providing (if possible) the Device Configuration files (\.cfg).
+Connect through VisosSetup and click the Save icon from the edit configuration window.
+Also note the exact Model and Order Number of the device.